Patient Education

 Occlusion Connections - Center for Orthopedic Advancement

-TMJ Pain, Jaw Problems and Bite Issues — Patient Education and Resources
+TMJ Pain, Jaw Problems, Bite Issues and TMD Treatment — Patient Education

 A Place for Learning • Discovery • Recovery • Healing

-If you are reading this page you have probably already seen multiple doctors, tried multiple treatments and still do not have answers.
+TMD treatment is one of the most misunderstood areas of modern dentistry.
+If you are reading this page you have probably already seen multiple doctors, tried multiple TMD treatment options and still do not have answers.
 That experience is more common than you know — and it is not your fault.
+Effective TMD treatment usually requires more than what conventional dental care typically offers.
 TMJ dysfunction, chronic jaw pain, neck tension and bite problems are among the most misdiagnosed and undertreated conditions in dentistry.
-The information on this page is here to help you understand what may be causing your symptoms, what questions to ask your dentist, and what a genuinely qualified GNM trained clinician can offer that conventional dental care often cannot.
+This page is here to help you understand what may be causing your symptoms and what a GNM-trained clinician can offer that conventional dental care often cannot.

 You deserve accurate information.
 Use it wisely.